 Like Sugimoto’s photographs, this work conveys a meditative, almost religious atmosphere: it is an oasis of calmness that invokes time, memory, and a heightened sense of self-awareness.

-‘In the sixteenth century it became the custom for cultivated Japanese people of a certain social status to enjoy the rituals of the tea ceremony.
+‘In the sixteenth century, it became the custom for cultivated Japanese people of a certain social status to enjoy the rituals of the tea ceremony.
 The quotidian act of preparing a cup of tea for a visitor was raised to the level of art, with meticulous care of lavished upon the unique goal of entertaining one’s guests. ‘ ……

 ‘Traditionally, the name of a tea house has to be a poetic evocation of space.
 I was startled to discover something redolent of Mondrian in the Glass Tea House when it was completed.
 The quest for abstraction, I realized, had been underway in the context of the tea ceremony for three hundred years before Mondrian was born.
-Sen no Rikyu, the man credited with perfecting the tea ceremony esthetic, essayed Mondrianesque abstraction in the way he placed stones in thee garden or composed flat wall surface at Taian, a sixteenth-century tea room which still stands near Kyoto.
+Sen no Rikyu, the man credited with perfecting the tea ceremony esthetic, essayed Mondrianesque abstraction in the way he placed stones in the garden or composed flat wall surface at Taian, a sixteenth-century tea room which still stands near Kyoto.
 Inevitably, Sen no Rikyu had a powerful influence on my design for the Glass Tea House.’
 (Sugimoto, on the preface of his book Glass Tea House Mondrian, Le Stanze del Vetro)

 ‘An intrinsic property of glass is its transparency.
 I owe my career as an artist to transparent glass lenses.
-Making a space from glass was more about indicating a space than actually creating one.
+Making a space from the glass was more about indicating a space than actually creating one.
 Glass Tea House Mondrian measures just 2.5 x 2.5 meters.
 As a living space, it is only about as big as a jail cell.
 However, because of its transparency, this cell-like space enjoys an infinite connection to the world outside. ‘ ( “Glass Tea Bowls by Hiroshi Sugimoto)

-Glass Tea Bowls by Hiroshi Sugimoto
+Hiroshi Sugimoto’s Glass Tea Bowls

 “While the tea house was being built, I visited the site every afternoon, but in the mornings I went to a glass factory in Murano, where a master glassblower made the tea bowls after my own designs.
 Rather like Le Corbusier, who painted pictures in the morning and designed buildings in the afternoon, I was a glassmaker in the morning, a site foreman in the afternoon, and a roaming photographer capturing the deserted streets of Venice in the evening.”
 (Sugimoto, Glass Tea Bowls)